diffusion-playground/redis-integration/README.md

 ```
  https://api.coindesk.com/v1/bpi/currentprice.json
 ```
-We created a component called [DataFeeder.js](https://github.com/diffusion-playground/redis-integration/blob/master/redis-app/js/services/DataFeeder.js) that connects to that Coinbase REST API and as we receive updates, we publish it into the Redis Service in the Data tier.
+We created a component called [DataFeeder.js](https://github.com/diffusion-playground/redis-integration/blob/master/redis-app/js/services/DataFeeder.js) that connects to the Coinbase REST API and, as it receives updates, it publishes values into the Redis Service in the Data tier.

 Once the Coinbase data is in Redis, we can visualize it in the app.